npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Make all the `when` expressions exhaustive:

 * in handleSignup for POST, Option-Enter on the `when` and choose "Add remaining branches"
-* in handleSignup for DELETE and handleStarted, change when condition from `is Available` to `is Open`
+* in handleSignup for DELETE and handleClose, change when condition from `is Available` to `is Open`

 Change Available::signUp to return Available or Full, depending on whether the number of signups reaches capacity: